sgeos/GraphQLDemo/README.md

 ```

 Navigate to [localhost:5000][localhost-5000] and watch the server output to see how long a query
-takes to run without Dataloader.
+takes to run with Dataloader.

 Download and install the [GraphiQL Standalone Tool][graphiql-standalone] to run GraphQL queries.
 Note that the tool has an 'i' in the name, Graph *i* QL.